Powersurge/Kinship/README.md

 AGPL-3.0
 # Kinship

-A modern family management and genealogy platform for Nextcloud.
+Kinship is a modern family management and genealogy platform for Nextcloud.

+It provides a foundation for managing:

+People
+Families
+Relationships
+Events
+Family timelines
+Family trees

+Kinship is designed as a core platform that developers can extend with additional modules.

 ## Overview